Prince1506/About_Canada_MVVM_Clean_Android_App/README.md

 7.Include at least two UI unit tests; one that asserts the state of the screen when set up with all data present, and one that asserts the state of the screen when in an error state.
 DONE

 8.Handle screen rotation efficiently.
-DONE I had decide separate UI for landscape to use more space available during landscape mode
+DONE I had designed separate UI for landscape to use more space available during landscape mode